 This course combines two popular computer applications that are available for home or office – spreadsheets and database management.
 Spreadsheets are the second largest selling business software.
 Database management helps track information for businesses and individuals.
 Each part of this course helps students with other courses throughout high school.

-This course is intended to teach our students the basics of two different software packages that are included in Microsoft Office.
-We will be spending most of the semester learning Microsoft Excel (spread sheet software) and the remainder of the semester learning Microsoft Access (database management software) as well as other web software.
-Spreadsheet software is the second largest selling category of business software, surpassed only by word processing.
+This course is intended to teach our students the basics of different software packages that are included in Microsoft Office.
+We will be spending most of the semester learning Microsoft Excel (spreadsheet software) and the remainder of the semester learning Microsoft Access (database management software) as well as other web software.

 The sports industry is one of the highest grossing industries in our world.
 Because of this, it is important to understand what goes into the business side of the industry.
 In this course, students will learn what it takes to not only appropriately market a sports team, but also the management side of hiring staff and running the team.
 With this course, students will have an opportunity to study the behind-the-scenes actions of their favorite teams while establishing an understanding of how teams function.
 Students may also get an opportunity to develop their own team and appropriately market it for today’s business world.